Cornutum/tcases/tcases-openapi/README.md

 if you are using a Windows command line, you can run Tcases for OpenAPI with the `tcases-api.bat` command file, using exactly the same syntax.

-`tcase-api` is included in the Tcases binary distribution file.
+`tcases-api` is included in the Tcases binary distribution file.
 For instructions on how to download and install it, see [*Tcases: The Complete Guide*](http://www.cornutum.org/tcases/docs/Tcases-Guide.htm#install).

 For details about the interface to the `tcases-api` command (and the `tcases-api.bat` command, too), see the Javadoc for